 What else can be done, better, different, or more?

-we succeed in parallelizing the K-SVD and achieve an around 100 times improvement in speed.
-However this program can be further optimized with respect of speed.
-On the one hand, besides the OMP part of K-SVD, the atom refinement phase can also be parallelized.
-It has the similar operation like OMP and can also be speeded up with batching technology and dedicated kernel for loading memory.
-On the other hand, there exists parallelized code outside the K-SVD in the dictionary learning program including principle component analysis(PCA) process in the patch signal extracting routine.
+We succeed in parallelizing the K-SVD and achieve an around 100 times improvement in speed.
+However, this program can be further optimized with respect of speed.
+On one hand, besides the OMP part of K-SVD, the atom refinement phase can also be parallelized.
+It has the similar operation like OMP and can also be speeded up with batching technology and dedicated kernel for loading.
+On the other hand, there exists parallelized code outside the K-SVD in the dictionary learning program including principle component analysis(PCA) process in the patch-signal-extracting routine.

 5. Conclusion